 Hepatic Stellate Cell

 Hepatic stellate cells (or Ito cells) contain lipid droplets of vitamin A.

 The main functions of the gallbladder are storage, concentration, and release of bile.
 When released into the small intestine, bile helps break down and the absorption of fats, cholesterol, and some vitamins.

-The appearance of the simple columnar epithelium changes when sodium ions and water are being transported across the epithelium.
+The appearance of the simple columnar epithelium changes when sodium ions and water are being transported across the epithelium to concentrate bile.